top of page

 Crowd at the Fox Theater in Boulder

-When we graduated I wasn't ready to leave Boulder yet, so I stayed to get my Master's degree in Journalism, subleasing rooms in The Big House to a whole new set of housemates, taking the suite with fireplace and roof access for myself.
+When we graduated I wasn't ready to leave Boulder yet, so I stayed to get my Master's degree in Journalism, subleasing rooms in The Big House to a whole new set of housemates, but keeping the suite with fireplace and roof access for myself.

 • Meredith (hippie skier from Aspen)